 Paternity cases are one of the most common family law cases out there.
 Paternity cases involve litigation between unmarried parents over custody and child support related issues.

-The truth is that a large portion of children today are born out-of-wedlock.
+The truth is that a large portion of children today is born out-of-wedlock.
 Next to divorce, paternity cases are perhaps the most common type of family law case.

-In many cases, the paternity of the father is not at issue.
+In many cases, the paternity of the father is not an issue.
 Both the mother and the father have no questions about the identity of the father.

 There are other cases, however, where that is not the case.
 In some cases, the alleged biological father may assert that they do not believe that they are the biological father.
 In other cases, the mother might candidly admit that there is a possibility that more than one individual could be the father.